ddella/ProxySQL/README.md

 }
 ```

 I'm using a custom network and I assign a static IP address for the container.
-Change the `/path/to/proxysql.conf` for the real path.
+Change the `/path/to/proxysql.conf` for the real path on your local disk.

 ```docker
 docker run -d --network MariaDB --rm \